CIPR SCOTLAND LAUNCHES ‘HERE TO HELP’

-Director Skills Series: in March 2021, the CIPR Scotland will launch a new leadership events programme to support your boardroom skills.
-Topics will include corporate governance, financial & investor relations, research & insight, measurement, ethics, digital strategy, diversity & inclusion, and ESG.
-Details will be announced later this year.
+Director Skills Series: in March 2021, the CIPR Scotland launched a new leadership events programme to support your boardroom skills.
+Topics include governance, financial & investor relations, research & insight, measurement, ethics, digital strategy, diversity & inclusion, and ESG.
+More here.

 Accreditation: becoming a CIPR Accredited PR Practitioner is a hallmark of your commitment to professional excellence.
 Complete two continuous cycles of CPD to receive accreditation, or one CPD cycle alongside a relevant CIPR qualification.
 More here.